Tabitha Edith Lee

 tabitha_edith_lee.png

-Additionally, I am broadly interested in fundamental robotics and machine intelligence problems that have strong real-world impact, such as those I explored through my prior internships with NVIDIA’s Seattle Robotics Lab, Lockheed Martin Space ATC, and Uber ATG.
+Additionally, I am broadly interested in fundamental robotics and machine intelligence problems that have strong real-world impact.
+I am grateful for the opportunity to explore such problems as a Senior Autonomy/Artificial Intelligence Researcher at the Advanced Technology Center of Lockheed Martin Space following my Ph.D., as well as during my prior internships with NVIDIA’s Seattle Robotics Lab, Lockheed Martin Space ATC, and Uber ATG.

 I am also an RSS Pioneer, an NCWIT Collegiate Award Honorable Mention recipient, and a Siebel Scholar in Computer Science.

-Beyond my technical interests, I am also interested in working towards greater diversity, equity, and inclusion in both academia and society, including ways in which automation can lead to greater societal advancement.
+Beyond my technical interests, I am also interested in working towards greater diversity, equity, inclusion, and accessibility in both academia and society, including ways in which automation can lead to greater societal advancement.

-My website is currently a work in progress as I have moved to a new host.
-It will be finished soon.
-Thank you!
+My website is currently a work in progress since I have moved to a new host.
+Thank you for your patience while I finish updating it!